-Mental weakness and a fragile emotional state are also part of the qur’ānic descriptions of the elderly.
-According to al-Ḥajj 22: 5 memory is lost, and some will be left to live on to such an age that they forget all they once knew, a gloomy description of aged people by using the expression arthal al-῾umr (al-Ṭabarī, 1978, pp. 156-157).
-Another word that is used for this disheartening description is haram which means old age and senility, a return to early childhood that was characterized by limited understanding (al-Zamkhsharī, 1987, p.
-144). al-Naḥl 16: 70 is another version of the description of mental weakness and al-Ṭabarī and al-Zamakhsharī explain that loss of memory resembles the ignorance of childhood and youth, stripped of past knowledge (al-Ṭabarī, 1978, p.
-187; al-Zamkhsharī, 1987, p.
+Qur’ānic descriptions of the elderly also point to mental weakness and fragile emotional states.
+According to Q 22: 5, memory is lost in old age and some will be left to live on to such an age that they forget all they once knew, a gloomy description of old people invoked in the expression arthal al-῾umr (al-Ṭabarī, 1978, pp. 156–57).
+Another word that is used for such disheartening description is haram (old age, senility), a return to early childhood characterized by limited understanding (al-Zamakhsharī, 1987, p.
+144).
+Q 16: 70 portrays another description of mental weakness and al-Ṭabarī and al-Zamakhsharī explain that loss of memory resembles the ignorance of childhood and youth (al-Ṭabarī, 1978, p.
+187; al-Zamakhsharī, 1987, p.
 619).

-Knowing what the years will bring, the fear of physical and mental deterioration give rise to aversion and rejection of the "old" body.
-The old body symbolizes the temporariness of this world, part of the punishment for the original sin, but the reward for devotion is eternal youth in heaven.
-The human admiration of youth is reflected also in the descriptions of the ghilmān's eternal youth as a central parameter of their existence.
-Immortality of heaven's inhabitants, part of the final reward, was extended to the ghilmān, whose beauty is based on eternal youth.
-Although ageing may manifest itself by graying hair, falling teeth and senility, the ghilmān will not be exposed to any of them (ʼIbn Qayyim al-Jawzīyya, 1997, pp. 463-464; ʾAndalūsī, 2002, p.
+Knowing what the years will bring, the fear of physical and mental deterioration give rise to aversion and rejection of the old body.
+The old body symbolizes the temporariness of this world, part of the punishment for original sin, but the reward for devotion is eternal youth in heaven.
+Human admiration of youth is also reflected in the descriptions of the ghilmān’s eternal youth as central to their character.
+The immortality of heaven’s inhabitants, part of their final reward, is extended to the ghilmān, whose beauty is based on eternal youth.
+Although aging may manifest itself by graying hair, decaying teeth and senility, the ghilmān are not exposed to any of this (Ibn Qayyim al-Jawzīyya, 1997, pp. 463–64; al-Andalūsī, 2002, p.
 26).
-In his commentary to 76: 19 al-Ṭabarī explains that the adjective mukhalladūn means that they are young forever.
-He adds that the Arabs used to say that when men grew older, yet their hair remained black and they did not lose their teeth, they were called mukhalladūn, namely, staying in a permanent state of young personal performance.
-Commentaries to 56: 17-18 strengthen the perception that the ghilmān will stay forever young and fresh (al-Bayḍāwī, 1996, p.
+In his commentary on Q 76: 19, al-Ṭabarī explains that the adjective mukhalladūn to them means that they are young forever and adds that the Arabs used to say of men who grew older but their hair remained black and they did not lose their teeth that they were mukhalladūn, permanently young.
+Other commentaries on Q 56: 17–18 strengthen the view that the ghilmān will stay young and fresh forever (al-Bayḍāwī, 1996, p.
 286; al-Ṭabarī, 1978, p.
-223; al-Zamkhsharī, 1987, pp. 457-460; ʼIbn Kathīr, 1997, p.
+223; al-Zamakhsharī, 1987, pp. 457–60; Ibn Kathīr, 1997, p.
 98).
-According to al-Andalūsī's metaphor, their youth is like a hidden or well-kept pearl that is kept away from rain and sun and its brightness, clearness, and whiteness is like that of a pearl (ʾAndalūsī, 2002, p.
+According to al-Andalūsī’s simile, their youth is like a hidden pearl or one kept bright, clear, and white away from rain and sun (2002, p.
 79).
-Rostomje claims that the commentators focus on what makes youth beautiful and their conclusion is that youth are beautiful because of their effervescence, "which is ephemeral on earth and extended indefinitely and always accessible in the garden" (Rustomji, 2008, p.
+Rostomji claims that the commentators focusing on what makes youth beautiful conclude that it is due to their effervescence “which is ephemeral on earth and extended indefinitely and always accessible in the garden” (Rustomji, 2008, p.
 301).

 Adornments with jewelry

-In their commentary to 56: 17-18 and 76: 19 al-Ṭabarī and others claim that the ghiman's eternal youth means that they could adorn themselves with earrings and bracelets that were perceived appropriate for youth, but not for men (al-Ṭabarī, 1978, pp. 223, 272; al-Zamkhsharī, 1987, pp. 273-274, 457-460; ʼIbn Kathīr, 1997, pp. 98, 486-490). ʼIbn Kathīr adds that when the ghilmān deployed to serve their masters, everyone was astonished by their beautiful clothing and jewelry.
-The use of adornments as part of the ghilmān's personal performance is aimed at emphasizing their youth and beauty because male adults should be less adorned with jewelry, certainly not with gold or earrings.
+In their commentaries on Q 56: 17-18 and Q 76: 19, al-Ṭabarī and others claim that the ghilmān’s eternal youth means that they could adorn themselves with earrings and bracelets perceived appropriate for youth but not men (al-Ṭabarī, 1978, p.
+223, p.
+272; al-Zamakhsharī, 1987, pp. 273–74, pp. 457–60; Ibn Kathīr, 1997, p.
+98, pp. 486–90).
+Ibn Kathīr also states that when ghilmān serve their masters, everyone is astonished at their beautiful clothing and jewelry.
+The ghilmān’s use of adornments emphasizes their youth and beauty because male adults should not be so adorned with jewelry, certainly not with gold and earrings.
+At the eve of Islam, men wore gold jewelry, but scholars of jurisprudence declared a gender differentiation whereby only women were permitted to adorn themselves with gold jewelry in the earthly world (see al-Nasā’ī, 1988, pp. 165–68, p.
+195; al- Bukhārī, 1985, pp. 501–3).